Nordln/EasydiffusionWiki/AMD-on-Linux.md

 # Access permissions
+### If you use the Integrated graphics, please skip this setting!
+This will result in the error!

 Easy Diffusion needs access to the GPU devices to use them for computations.
 1. Check the owner of one of these devices:
     ```sh